Ainsley Rodriguez Wears Skintight Yoga Pants In Latest Instagram Pic

 “You can’t win the lotto if you don’t buy a ticket and you can’t get the body you’ve always wanted without making the decision to DO something about it,” she added.

-The picture that accompanied the motivation caption expertly highlighted the success of her program, as Rodriguez flaunted her sculpted body in an athleisure set.
+The picture that accompanied the motivating caption expertly highlighted the success of her program, as Rodriguez flaunted her sculpted body in an athleisure set.

-Her top consisted of a burnt orange sports bra, and the color perfectly accentuated Rodriguez’s golden tan.
-The garment was a classic scoop-neck style, with a low neckline that showed off Rodriguez’s cleavage.
-A black band beneath the bust-line not only emphasized her trim torso, but also added a pop of color.
+Her top consisted of a burnt orange sports bra, a color that perfectly accentuated her golden tan.
+The garment featured a classic scoop-neck style that showed off her cleavage.
+A black band beneath the bust-line not only emphasized her trim torso, it also added a pop of color.

-Rodriguez coupled the sports bra with a pair of high-waisted yoga pants; the cut ably showcased Rodriguez’s hourglass shape.
-The pants were sleek black until around the knee when the leggings offered a color-block accent in the same burnt orange color as the sports bra.
-In addition, the spandex nature of the fabric was sure to hug every curve of Rodriguez’s figure.
+Rodriguez coupled the sports bra with a pair of high-waisted yoga pants that showcased her hourglass shape.
+The pants were sleek black until around the knee, when they offered a color-block accent in the same burnt orange color as the sports bra.
+The spandex nature of the fabric hugged every curve of her figure as well.

-Rodriguez completed the look with a pair of bright white sneakers.
-She kept her accessories on the simple side, with a dainty necklace, stud earrings, and cuff bracelet serving as her jewelry.
+She completed the look with a pair of bright white sneakers.
+She kept her accessories on the simple side, wearing a dainty necklace, stud earrings, and a cuff bracelet.

-The fitness trainer styled her hair into a practical ponytail, and opted for a bold black manicure that matched the dark tones of the pants.

-Rodriguez posed angled slightly sideways to the camera while looking down in a determined expression.
+The fitness trainer styled her hair into a practical ponytail and opted for a bold black manicure that matched the dark tones of the pants.
+She posed angled slightly sideways to the camera, while looking down in a determined expression.

 View this post on Instagram